Mark-LohseMiranda/Mark-LohseMiranda/README.md

 Currently, I am looking for work.
 If you're an employer or recruiter, I'd love to chat to see if we're a good fit.
 If you're a non-profit looking for volunteers, I'd love to assist.

-To find out more about me head to -> https://www.mark-lohsemiranda.com/

 ### 🤝🏻 &nbsp;Connect with Me

 <p align="center">